-Environmental Science is a course that examines the current conditions of our planet in the 21st century and allows you to decide how a society puts a planet in peril.
-This class provides students with scientific principals and concepts required to understand the interrelationships of the natural world in order to analyze both natural and human-made environmental issues.
-Science journals, internet and research will be utilized to stay abreast of current research and students will be required to develop and communicate opinions and solutions for many of these problems.
+Environmental Science Research is a course that examines the current conditions of our planet in the 21st century and allows you to decide how a society puts a planet in peril.
+This class provides students with scientific research principles and concepts required to understand the interrelationships of the natural world in order to analyze natural and human-made environmental issues.
+Science journals and community experts will be utilized to stay abreast of current research and students will be required to develop an individual research plan and communicate results that may provide possible solutions for many of these problems.